Shimla

 The Mall Road

-Stroll through The Mall, Shimla's main street lined with shops, restaurants, and colonial buildings.
-Don't miss the Christ Church.
+Stroll through The Mall, the main shopping street lined with shops selling handicrafts and souvenirs.

 03:00 PM - 05:00 PM